ilyasergey/YSC4231/source/week-11-races.rst

 you will need to provide the command line that is supposed to build the project as a replacement of ``<build-command>`` in the template above.
-If the compilation of the project fails, you still might be able to aprtially analyse it if adding the flag ``--kepp-going`` to the command ``infer --racerd-only``::
+If the compilation of the project fails, you still might be able to partially analyse it if adding the flag ``--kepp-going`` to the command ``infer --racerd-only``::

   infer --racerd-only --keep-going -- <build-command>